elevenarms/EMSQA/README.md

 ```
 cd code/benchmark
 ```
-We used Qwen/Qwen3-32B as an example to show how to run our code,
+We used Qwen/Qwen3-32B in our experiment to run our code,
 <!-- * zero-shot prompting
     ```bash
     python benchmark_LLM.py